The Science of Symbols

 Explore the New Science of Myth's Spiritual Symbolism

-The Self-Organizing Networks of Systems of Science are Myth’s Animating Spirits
+The Self-Organizing Networks of Systems Science are Myth’s Animating Spirits

-Mythic symbols of souls, spirits, gods and goddesses are metaphors for network agency
+Mythic symbols of magic, souls, spirits, gods and goddesses are metaphors for that network agency

 The different characters of these symbols indicate the archetypal behaviors of various types of systems

 This symbolism has long assisted humans in perceiving animating agency in both society and Nature

 These ancient metaphors can now help us comprehend the astonishing facts of systems science

 Mythology Has Become Scientific